Martin promises Irish help as Starmer seeks trade reset with EU

 Ireland will do anything it can to help Sir Keir Starmer’s plan to “reset” the UK’s relationship with the European Union, Taoiseach Micheal Martin has said.

-The UK and Ireland are opening the “next chapter” in their relationship, Sir Keir said, as ministers from the two nations discussed plans to increase co-operation.
+The UK and Ireland are opening the “next chapter” in their relationship, Sir Keir said, as he also hailed the nations having “turned a page on the turbulent years”.

 The Prime Minister and the Taoiseach were in Liverpool with senior ministers from both governments.